 Let’s dive into how to handle things.

-1 • Never respond from a place of emotions.
-If you’re hurt, insulted, frustrated or anything but calm and thoughtful, don’t respond.
+1 • Never respond from a place of emotion.
+If you’re hurt, insulted, frustrated, or anything but calm and thoughtful, don’t respond.
 Take a deep breath, go for a walk, think about the long term strategy and effect of what you want to say.

 6 • OWN IT.
-If you messed up, in any shape of form, even just not making something clear, don’t defend it, own it.
+If you messed up, in any way, shape, or form, even just by not making something clear, don’t defend it; own it.
 No excuses.
 Take it like a real entrepreneur.

 7 • Promise to resolve it, and be descriptive as to how.
 Let them know you’ll personally handle it, fix it, change something, etc.

 8 • I still made sure to help her realize, in a kind and caring way, that she might be the one who screwed up by giving her a comparable situation where how we do things is the right way.
-I also made sure to bring up the fact that the coupon I have on hand doesn’t say one per visit, it says one per client, (as oppose to what she said) and included a copy of the coupon (This is to SHOW everyone else who reads this!).
-But, I made sure to note that maybe she got a bad version, and I’ll make sure that version is not used anymore.
+I also made sure to bring up the fact that the coupon I have on hand doesn’t say one per visit, it says one per client, (as opposed to what she said) and included a copy of the coupon (this is to SHOW everyone else who reads the review!).
+But, I made sure to note that maybe she got a bad version, and I would make sure that version was not used anymore.

 9 • I gave her a cheesy “life lesson” about not being able to change the past, something very relatable, but also a chance to fix the future.

 10 • I offered something above what I needed to, like a free coffee.
-People aren’t expecting you to give away the farm, they just want to know you care, and this gesture is all I needed.
+People aren’t expecting you to give away the farm; they just want to know you care, and this gesture was all I needed.

 11 • Lastly, I tagged myself PERSONALLY, so she can emotionally confirm that I wasn’t just letting staff talk for me, I was there personally responding.